M1meer/terra-rpc-loadbalancing-env/README.md

 ## Usage
 Scripts are provided to run each role against a pre-set host group target, based on the diagram below.
 These can be changed based on need.
-Hosts and groups are defined in ```inventory.yml```, pulling addressing information from ```group_vars/all.yml```
+Hosts and groups are defined in ```inventory.yml```, pulling addressing information from ```group_vars/all.yml```.
+Also, make sure to define the terra version, the [latest quicksync filename](https://quicksync.io/networks/terra.html), and other variables in roles/terra-nodes/vars/main.yml

 To configure monitoring, access your grafana server on port :3000 and start building dashboards.
 Prometheus-server will be populated with endpoinds to scrape, so all that remains is the selection of metrics.
 Terra nodes will have two endpoints: 9100 for general metrics, and :26660 for blockchain data.
 HAProxy will have :9100 accessible.